suhay/exothermicjs/README.md

 Custom defined types that you inject with Yaml tags.

-Example (not included in default modules):
+Example (not included in default module):

 ```yaml
 top_slideshow: